RIPE-NCC/rpki-validator/rpki-validator-service/README.txt

 ------------
 In order to validate anything you will have to specify a Trust Anchor Locator that the validator can use.
-You can find a copy of the Trust Anchor Locator file in the certification-validator-X.Y/config/root.tal filebut we advise you to obtain the up-to-date version from another source to make sure it is genuine.
+You can find a copy of the Trust Anchor Locator file in the rpki-validator-service-X.Y.Z/config/root.tal file but we advise you to obtain the up-to-date version from another source to make sure it is genuine.

 Specify the location of the tal file in rpki-vs.properties: